Chymyst/chymyst-core/README.md

 [![Build Status](https://travis-ci.org/winitzki/joinrun-scala.svg?branch=master)](https://travis-ci.org/winitzki/joinrun-scala)

-# `JoinRun` - a new implementation of Join Calculus in Scala
+# `JoinRun` and `Chymyst` - a new implementation of Join Calculus in Scala
 Join Calculus (JC) is a paradigm for concurrency in functional programming.
-It has the same expressive power as CSP ( [Communicating Sequential Processes](https://en.wikipedia.org/wiki/Communicating_sequential_processes) ) or [the Actor model](https://en.wikipedia.org/wiki/Actor_model).
+It has the same expressive power as CSP ([Communicating Sequential Processes](https://en.wikipedia.org/wiki/Communicating_sequential_processes)) or [the Actor model](https://en.wikipedia.org/wiki/Actor_model).

-`JoinRun` embeds Join Calculus as a domain-specific language in Scala.
+`JoinRun` is a small core library that embeds Join Calculus as a domain-specific language in Scala.
 The code of `JoinRun` is based on previous implementations by Jiansen He (https://github.com/Jiansen/ScalaJoin, 2011) and Philipp Haller (http://lampwww.epfl.ch/~phaller/joins/index.html, 2008), as well as on my earlier prototypes in [Objective-C/iOS](https://github.com/winitzki/CocoaJoin) and [Java/Android](https://github.com/winitzki/AndroJoin).

 The current implementation of `JoinRun` is tested under Oracle JDK 8 with Scala 2.11 and 2.12.
 It also works with Scala 2.10 and with OpenJDK 7 (except for the new `LocalDateTime` functions and some performance issues).

+`Chymyst` is a framework-in-planning that will build upon `JoinRun` and bring declarative concurrency to practice.

-# Overview of join calculus
+# Overview of `JoinRun`

-If you are new to Join Calculus, begin with this [tutorial introduction](doc/join_calculus_joinrun_tutorial.md).
+To get started, begin with this [tutorial introduction](doc/chymyst00.md).
 (I do not recommend reading the [Wikipedia page on Join Calculus](https://en.wikipedia.org/wiki/Join-calculus) since it is likely to only confuse you.)

-I gave a presentation on `JoinRun` at [Scala by the Bay 2016](https://scalaebythebay2016.sched.org/event/7iU2/concurrent-join-calculus-in-scala).
+I gave a presentation on an early version of `JoinRun` at [Scala by the Bay 2016](https://scalaebythebay2016.sched.org/event/7iU2/concurrent-join-calculus-in-scala).
 See the [talk video](https://www.youtube.com/watch?v=jawyHGjUfBU) and these [talk slides revised for the current version of `JoinRun`](https://github.com/winitzki/talks/raw/master/join_calculus/join_calculus_2016_revised.pdf).

 There is some [technical documentation for `JoinRun` library](doc/joinrun.md).